About These Banana Cinnamon Muffins

 - Because each muffin requires so much batter, the recipe produces an odd number of muffins: 9 total.
 You’ll need to bake 6 in one muffin tin, and the remaining 3 in another muffin tin.
 When baking the remaining three, you’ll need to pour water into every other cavity to mimic the placement of the batter in the first muffin tin.
 Don’t skip this step!
 Skipping this step will cause the remaining three muffins to spread too much and potentially overflow into other cavities.

-Get the Recipe: Banana Cinnamon Muffin Recipe
+Get the Recipe: Moist Banana Cinnamon Muffins with Sour Cream

 Ingredients